LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts/ObjectOrientedConcepts.md

 A virtual function is a function in a base class that is declared using the keyword virtual.
 Defining in a base class a virtual function, with another version in a derived class, signals to the compiler that we don't want static linkage for this function.

 What we do want is the selection of the function to be called at any given point in the program to be based on the kind of object for which it is called.
 This sort of operation is referred to as dynamic linkage, or late binding.

+Consider again the use of Container: void use(Container& c)
+{
+const int sz = c.size();
+for (int i=0; i!=sz; ++i)
+cout << c[i] << '\n';
+}
+How is the call c[i] in use() resolved to the right operator[]()?
+When h() calls use(), List_container’s operator[]() must be called.
+When g() calls use(), Vector_container’s operator[]() must be called.
+To achieve this resolution, a Container object must contain information to allow it to select the right function to call at run time.
+The usual implementation technique is for the compiler to convert the name of a virtual function into an index into a table of pointers to functions.
+That table is usually called the virtual function table or simply the vtbl.
+Each class with virtual functions has its own vtbl identifying its virtual functions.

+The functions in the vtbl allow the object to be used correctly even when the size of the object and the layout of its data are unknown to the caller.
+The implementation of the caller needs only to know the location of the pointer to the vtbl in a Container and the index used for each virtual function.
+This virtual call mechanism can be made almost as efficient as the ‘‘normal function call’’ mechanism (within 25%).
+Its space overhead is one pointer in each object of a class with virtual functions plus one vtbl for each such class.

 ## Pure Virtual Functions